Centenary March: Third stage (Bahnea–Sibiu)

-The third stage of the march would begin on July 13.
+The third stage of the march would begin on 13 July.
 The participants of the second stage, while still in Bahnea, gave the Union Flame to those who would participate in the third one.
 This stage would take place in Bahnea, Hoghilag, Sighișoara, Agnita, Nocrich and Sibiu.
 Therefore, the same day, the participants arrived in Sighișoara.
 Here, they visited the Historic Centre of Sighișoara and stayed at night at a lyceum.
 The City Council of Iași decided to send three buses collectively known as the "Union Caravan" (Caravana Unirii) to the march, each with a color of the Romanian flag (blue, yellow and red).
 These buses were intended to be used as "museums on wheels" about the centenary of the Great Union.
 However, Dan Coțcaru, a journalist from the city, complained about the activities that were taking place on the march (parties and drinking) and that the buses were being ignored.

-On July 14, the march left in the morning and went to Daneș, where the city council housed them.
+On 14 July the march left in the morning and went to Daneș, where the city council housed them.
 Coțcaru complains that Simion left the buses in Sighișoara and did not notify the bus drivers where they had to go next.

-On July 15, the participants passed through Dumbrăveni and Mediaș and reached Copșa Mică, all of them in the Sibiu County and walking approximately 32 km.
+On 15 July the participants passed through Dumbrăveni and Mediaș and reached Copșa Mică, all of them in Sibiu County and walking approximately 32 km.
 This town had already sent a delegation to Alba Iulia on the first day of the march.
 The authorities of the town received and prepared a dinner for them.
 As there was not enough accommodation, the local fire department permitted the participants to stay there during the night.
 Although the mayor of Copșa Mică offered the participants another night in the town, these left in the morning and marched towards Slimnic and Sibiu.
 Coțcaru reports that the following night, in Slimnic, a drunk participant who believed his luggage was stolen threatened to kill one of the bus drivers.
 Half an hour later, his luggage was found and the situation calmed down.